Here's a Free Lunch: Sanitizing Backdoored Models with Model Merge: Experiments

 According to \tabref{tab:main}, DAN shows remarkable effectiveness against multiple attacks.
 Our analysis further elucidates its efficacy.
 Unlike other baseline methods that predict task-relevant labels, DAN focuses on identifying poisoned instances, aiming for effective filtration.
 However, the practical implementation of this method may face challenges due to the assumption that one must know the exact number of both clean and poisoned instances in advance.
 Consequently, this could raise concerns about its overall effectiveness.

 Our methodology outperforms others on the SST-2 and AG News datasets, closely trailing DAN on OLID and QNLI. \tabref{tab:main} reveals our approach nearly matches the Benign model's performance, with an average ASR of 26\% against the Benign model's 20\% across datasets.
 Additionally, our method shows a negligible decline in CACC, with the smallest drop at around 1\%.
-Remarkably, these results are achieved without requiring knowledge of the training data, attack specifics, or training procedures, underscoring the method's effectiveness despite minimal information.
+Although DAN shows superior performance in certain instances, it relies on prior knowledge of the exact number of poisoned instances, which is difficult to acquire or estimate in real-world applications, as discussed before.
+Remarkably, our method achieves these results without requiring knowledge of the training data, attack specifics, or training procedures, highlighting its effectiveness in using scenarios with minimal information about the training procedure.\footnote{Our study on instruction-tuned LLMs further supports this claim (see Appendix \ref{app:llms}).
+We downloaded poisoned LLMs from a Trojan detection competition.
+Despite lacking details about the backdoored models, we successfully sanitized them.}